grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 Options.md

 Save the end-of-test summary report to a JSON file that includes data for all test metrics, checks and thresholds.
 This is useful to get the aggregated test results in a machine-readable format, for integration with dashboards, external alerts, CI pipelines, etc.

-Starting with k6 v0.30.0, while this feature is not deprecated yet, its usage is discouraged, see the explanation why [here](/results-visualization/end-of-test-summary#summary-export-to-a-json-file).
+While this feature is not deprecated yet, [we now discourage it](/results-visualization/end-of-test-summary#summary-export-to-a-json-file).
 For a better and more flexible JSON export, as well as export of the summary data to different formats (e.g. JUnit/XUnit/etc. XML, HTML, .txt) and complete summary customization, see the new [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback).

 Available in the `k6 run` command.